Altinn/altinn-studio-docs/content/app/app-dev-course/case/_index.en.md

 ### Information page
 {{% expandlarge id="infoside-expandable" header="Krav" %}}

-Someone in the muncipality has created a sketch of the informationpage.
+Someone in the municipality has created a sketch of the information page.

 The following is desirable to be similar in the application:
  - Placing of pictures